Skip to Content

 Courtney Gazda

-Associate Manager of Learning Programs, The Cleveland Orchestra
+Director of Learning Programs at The Cleveland Orchestra

 Everyday I work towards my goal of bridging gaps and breaking barriers for students and families in the Cleveland community through music.